 Using bullets and subheadings makes the recruiter going through your resume start reading again.
 Even more, they give the reader an overview of the broad range of skills that you have.

-The job that you’re applying for is going to play a big part in deciding the skills that you add on your resume.
+The job that you’re applying for is going to play a big part in deciding the skills that you add to your resume.
 Other factors like your professional level and education will also be determining factors.
 Your list of skills is there to show the hiring manager that you’re the perfect fit for the role they’re filling and you can add definite value to the company.

 Here’s an overview of the important things you need to bear in mind when you’re putting your skills into your resume:

 After reading all about what to say in a resume skills section, are you ready to jump into writing your resume?
 Why put it off any longer?
-Here you can use our free resume builder, with a vast range of formats that will help you land the job you’ve always wanted!
+Here you can use our powerful resume builder, with a vast range of formats that will help you land the job you’ve always wanted!